Determining how much you should spend on a CPU can be a difficult decision to make.

 Budget $100 CPU

 You must also take into account how much you are willing to spend on a GPU.
 If your buying a high-end GPU, then this would not be a great option for you.
-If you are looking at purchasing a middle tier or entry level GPU, then this processor price point might be an enticing move for you.
-It all depends on the overall build of your computer and determining which CPU is the best fit.
+If you are looking at purchasing a middle-tier or entry-level GPU, then this processor price point might be an enticing move for you.

 Average $200 CPU